 “The effect is biggest for people who rely on their phones the most,” said Ward.
-“The more you give it control over different things, social interactions, news, work, learning – the more you are going to be attracted to this device”.
+“The more you give it control over different things, social interactions, news, work, learning – the more addictive you become to this device”.
 Simply trying to resist that automatic attraction, Ward explained, takes up cognitive resources.

-Even basic human decency can be compromised by smartphones.
+Smartphones can even compromise basic human decency.
 People can become so caught up in their devices that it can inhibit them from offering help to strangers on the street, reduce how much we smile at unfamiliar faces, and even make us less trusting of strangers, neighbors, and people of other religions or nationalities.

 Finding balance with smartphone use is crucial.
 None of this is to say that these devices don’t have great practical and entertainment value.
-It’s harder now to get lost, but easier to find a date, and stay connected with long-distance friends.
+It’s harder to lose your way, but easier to find a date, and stay connected with long-distance friends.
 And in some ways, a greater diversity of people is at our fingertips.
 Apps like Bumble and Tinder allow people to easily connect with others outside their typical social networks.
 Occasional laughs from watching funny fail videos aren’t necessarily bad for us either.

 Adam Gazzaley, a neuroscientist at the University of California, San Francisco says, “the crux of the problem is figuring out how to get all these amazing benefits of this globally interconnected world without abandoning the things that make us most human.”
 For Gazzaley, this means taking back control over how we use the technology.
 For example, turning off instant push notifications, not sleeping with the phone next to you, and switching the screen to grayscale to make it less attractive.